janbaykara/zotero-syllabus/README.md

 - Right-click → **Remove from Pinned** / **Unpin collection**.
 - Use the pin button again on the item pane or syllabus.
 - On Reading Schedule, the done checkbox on a pinned row asks to unpin.

-### Annotation Feed

-A chronological timeline of your highlights and notes across sources.
-Open it from Home, or from the toolbar when the view is enabled.
-Use the options menu to change order, layout, and how copied quotes are formatted.

 ### Import a reading list